-The church was built of field stones and bricks.
-It consists of a rectangular nave and a narrower, five-side ended chancel.
-On the other side of the nave, a lofty tower was added.
-The nave has a flat vault.
+The church was built of erratic stones and bricks.
+It consists of a rectangular nave and a narrower, pentagonal chancel.
+A lofty tower was added on the western side of the nave.
+The nave has a flat ceiling, while the chancel, thanks to the reinforcement of external buttresses, could have been vaulted.

 Website radwanice.pl, arafia pw. Św.
 Michała Archanioła w Łagoszowie Wielkim.